LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 {:/}

-Note that parameters `π`, `κ` and `r` are 3-dimensional vectors, because they represent the nucleotide equilibrium frequencies, (ts:tv)/2, and relative rates of each of the three partitions, respectively.
-LPhy conveniently uses vectorization, so `PhyloCTMC` recognizes that three parameters above are vectors, and automatically takes care of building three separate HKY models, one per partition!
+The parameter `π` represents the nucleotide equilibrium frequencies.
+`κ` (kappa) specifies the transition/transversion rate ratio.
+Both are defined as 3-dimensional vectors using the optional argument `replicates=n`, where `n=3` in this case.

+The parameter `r` defines the [relative substitution rates](https://beast2-dev.github.io/hmc/hmc/SiteModel/mutationRate/) for each of the three codon partitions.
+LPhy makes use of vectorization, so when `WeightedDirichlet` receives a vector input (such as `L` being 3-dimensional), it automatically constructs three separate relative rate vectors, one for each partition.
+This same behavior applies to `PhyloCTMC`, which also handles vectorised inputs internally.

 One final remark is that we use `rep(element=1.0, times=n)` (where `n` evaluates to 3) to create three concentration vectors (one vector per partition) for the `WeightedDirichlet` sampling distribution.

+You can click the graphical components to view their simulated values.
 Again, if you want to double-check everything you have typed, click the “Model” tab in the upper right panel.